vedantulhaspandit/Vaani/README.md

 for the Windows Phone operating system has increased to a great extent.
 However, such virtual personal assistants have not been available in any Indian languages.

-So vyastech presents Vaani, Siri's (wannabe) friend who speaks Hindi.
+So I presents Vaani, Siri's (wannabe) friend who speaks Hindi.
 She uses the
 <code>android.speech</code> package to listen to simple Hindi instructions and to
 speak in Hindi.